How does AI help us fight cancer?

 Q: What makes the cancer domain an ideal place to test new AI capabilities?

-Ron: Obviously, cancer is a really important problem.
+Keesing: Obviously, cancer is a really important problem.
 It’s also a very rich domain because there are literally thousands of cancer-related papers published every week.
 There’s an enormous amount of human knowledge and understanding about the disease—far more than any individual human can read and understand.
 So it was an ideal place to test the hypothesis that maybe machines can understand large, complex causal mechanisms even better than humans by looking across all of the knowledge that’s available.

 , Director of AI and Machine Learning